 - 1/4 tsp nutmeg

-- In a large and heavy pot, combine the water, lemon juice, honey, cinnamon, nutmeg and cloves.
+- In a large and heavy pot, combine the water, lemon juice, honey, cinnamon and nutmeg.
 Stir until well combined.

 - Next, prepare the apples.
 Peal, core and cut them into chunks.
 Mix each chopped apple into the pot as you finish cutting to prevent browning.